IKOR-GmbH/sip-framework/docs/declarative.md

 SIP Declarative Adapter concept relies on using best practices in order to provide developers with a tool for building unified adapters.
 It is a structured approach for building integration adapters.
+By using predefined SIP constructs (Connector, Integration scenario, Connector Group, Composite process) the adapter development is streamlined and built by the SIP Framework.

 ## Concepts

 ### Common Domain Model (CDM)

 CDM is a model which is used in connecting different non-compatible systems.
 It is also referred to as _Canonical Data Model_ in the standard integration patterns.
 It is the shared data model that needs to be understood by all **Connectors** participating in an **Integration scenario**.
 Each **Integration scenario** specifies the CDM that is used for it, while the **Connectors** participating in the scenario act as interpreters and translate between the CDM and the model used by the external system they are connecting to.

 ### Integration Scenario

 A scenario is a means of linking connectors into one fluent flow.
-It is used for definition a specific integration flow, usually one concrete operation, between integration sides.
+They are used to define a specific integration flow, usually one concrete operation, between integration sides.
 Each adapter contains one or more scenarios that are related to the scope of the adapter itself.

 ### Connector group